jumio-oss/geb-mobile/README.md

 1. appium brings the facebook-webdriver which works nice ( nicer than before )
 2. Xcode installation hazzard
 3. install ideviceinstaller ( brew install ideviceinstaller )
-4.some params need to be set for WebDriver:
+4. some params need to be set for WebDriver:

 `
      "appium_bundleId": "<bundle id>",